hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 * `automatic_instance_repair` - (Optional) An `automatic_instance_repair` block as defined below.
 To enable the automatic instance repair, this Virtual Machine Scale Set must have a valid `health_probe_id` or an [Application Health Extension](https://docs.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-health-extension).

--> **NOTE:** For more information about Automatic Instance Repair, please refer to [this doc](https://docs.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-instance-repairs).
+-> **NOTE:** For more information about Automatic Instance Repair, please refer to the [product documentation](https://docs.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-instance-repairs).

 * `boot_diagnostics` - (Optional) A `boot_diagnostics` block as defined below.